hwborchers/ctv-optimization/README.md

 -   [igraph](https://cran.r-project.org/package=igraph), a package for graph and network analysis, uses the very fast igraph C library.
 It can be used to calculate shortest paths, maximal network flows, minimum spanning trees, etc. \[GRAPH\]
 -   [mknapsack](https://cran.r-project.org/package=mknapsack) solves multiple knapsack problems, based on LP solvers such as 'lpSolve' or 'CBC'; will assign items to knapsacks in a way that the value of the top knapsacks is as large as possible.
 -   Package 'knapsack' (see R-Forge project [<span class="Rforge">optimist</span>](https://R-Forge.R-project.org/projects/optimist/)) provides routines from the book \`Knapsack Problems' by Martello and Toth.
 There are functions for (multiple) knapsack, subset sum and binpacking problems.
 (Use of Fortran codes is restricted to personal research and academic purposes only.)
+-   [nilde](https://cran.r-project.org/package=nilde) provides routines for enumerating all integer solutions of linear Diophantine equations, resp. all solutions of knapsack, subset sum, and additive partitioning problems (based on a generating functions approach).
 -   [matchingR](https://cran.r-project.org/package=matchingR/index.html) and [matchingMarkets](../packages/matchingMarkets) implement the Gale-Shapley algorithm for the stable marriage and the college admissions problem, the stable roommates and the house allocation problem. \[COP, MM\]
 -   Package [optmatch](https://cran.r-project.org/package=optmatch) provides routines for solving matching problems by translating them into minimum-cost flow problems and then solved optimaly by the RELAX-IV codes of Bertsekas and Tseng (free for research). \[SPLP\]
 -   Package [TSP](https://cran.r-project.org/package=TSP/index.html) provides basic infrastructure for handling and solving the traveling salesperson problem (TSP).
 The main routine `solve_TSP()` solves the TSP through several heuristics.
 In addition, it provides an interface to the [Concorde TSP Solver](http://www.tsp.gatech.edu/concorde), which has to be downloaded separately. \[SPLP\]